Love in the Time of Chaos:

 An all-star night of kirtan with Jai Uttal & Friends

-. . . and a Sunday Brunch Benefit on May 20 for Ram Dass!
+. . . and a special Sunday Brunch Benefit for Ram Dass!

-Ram Dass is an American cultural pioneer whose journey through academia, psychedelia, and spiritual exploration has influenced western culture for more than 50 years.
+Ram Dass is an American cultural icon and spiritual pioneer whose journey through academia, psychedelia, and spiritual exploration has influenced western culture for more than 50 years.

 In the early 1960s, Harvard psychology professor Dr. Richard Alpert was engaged in the study of consciousness through use of psychedelic substances.
 After being fired from Harvard with his fellow culture-jammer Timothy Leary, Dr. Alpert traveled to India, where he studied yoga, Hindu devotional practices, and Buddhism.

-In 1967 he met the Indian saint Neem Karoli Baba, who gave him the name Ram Dass.
-Ram Dass’s 1971 book, “Be Here Now,” had a transformative impact on the boomer generation, and has sold more than 2 million copies.
-Ram Dass has authored a dozen books, and continues to teach and offer retreats where he lives now on Maui.
+In 1967 he met the Indian saint Neem Karoli Baba and was given the name Ram Dass.
+Ram Dass’s 1971 book “Be Here Now” electrified the boomer generation, and since that time has sold more than 2 million copies.
+Ram Dass has authored a dozen books on meditation and contemplative practice, and continues to teach and offer retreats where he lives now on Maui.

 As a founding board member and chair of Seva Foundation in the 1980s, Mirabai directed the Seva Guatemala Project, which supports sustainable agriculture and integrated community development.
 Also at Seva, she co-developed Sustaining Compassion, Sustaining the Earth, a series of retreats and events for grassroots environmental activists on the interconnection of spirit and action.